natlogica/hundred-days/r1-log.md

 ### R1D55
 Working on advanced decorators in Flask and debugging.
 Project is building a higher/lower number guessing game with animated gifs.

+### R1D56
+Lesson for today includes using static files on the website and doing HTML/CSS file rendering.
+This is used for creating a personal namecard website using Flask.